tgwizard/pythonrv/README.md

 ## Runtime Verification

 Runtime verification is the idea of verifying the correctness of a program during its execution.
-Verification is done by checking of the program conforms to its specifications.
+Verification is done by checking if the program conforms to its specifications.

 There are several approaches to runtime verification, where pythonrv is one.
 It